E-Invoicing in the United Kingdom

 B2B E-Invoicing

-There is no B2B e-invoicing mandate in the United Kingdom, nor is there a plan to implement one in the future.
+There is currently no B2B e-invoicing mandate in the United Kingdom, meaning that businesses can transmit their B2B invoices in the following ways:

 - Paper-based invoices